-Whole grains have been known to help reduce chances of developing heart disease, obesity and some types of cancer.
+Whole grains have been known to help reduce the chances of developing heart disease, obesity, and some types of cancer.
 It can also help increase satiety and regulate blood sugar levels.
 It is significantly higher in protein, selenium and manganese than white pasta.

 Nutrient Breakdown of Pasta:

 How To Use:

 Pasta can be used in pasta salads, it can be mixed with red sauce and vegetables or added into a casserole or lasagna.
 There are so many alternatives to traditional pasta dishes that are much higher in nutrients!

 If pasta is a frequent flyer in your diet, opt for options like whole wheat, brown rice, lentil, black bean, or quinoa pasta as much as you can to really optimize your nutritional intake.
 But remember, everyone is different!
 It all depends on what works for you and your individual wants and health needs.